Adidas Supernova Glide ATR Review Facts

 With soccer clothing and sports gear at its roots, the German company Adidas eventually forayed into the running world with spikes and then traditional running shoes.
 With the Supernova Glide ATR, it maintains a foothold and good presence in the trail running market.
 Receiving mostly praise among a sea of other top name competitors, it makes its mark and provides a confident, comfortable, stable ride for the adventurous runner.
 Incorporating advanced technologies and materials like Boost in the midsole and Continental Tire’s rubber compound, Adidas aims to offer comfort, grit, and durability.
 As an all-terrain daily trainer meant to travel hills, gravel, trails through wet and dry conditions, this shoe proves to be a solid weapon in a trail runner’s arsenal.

 The outsole of the Adidas Supernova Glide ATR provides a plethora of cushioning that seems to please most.
 Adidas paired a Continental™ rubber outsole with its ADIWEAR system for an extraordinary grip on all terrains in practically all conditions, impressive shock absorption, and enhanced durability.
 The Continental rubber compound used in the outsole is the very same material used in the tires of the same name and it has proven to be 30% stickier in wet, dry, and winter conditions

-and on all terrain.
-Runners can head out the door with confidence that they can tackle whatever path they choose. with a good rebound, the shoe lends itself to a more natural and efficient gait cycle and thus reduced chance of injury
+, and on all terrain.
+Runners can head out the door with confidence that they can tackle whatever path they choose.
+With a good rebound, the shoe lends itself to a more natural and efficient gait cycle and thus reduces the chance of injury

 .
 And enhanced durability always feels great in the pocketbook.